-The claim process under group health insurance policy can be categorised as following:
+The claim process under group health insurance policy can be simply understood as the following:

 In case of network hospitals

-If you are visiting a network hospital, i.e., with one your health insurer has tied up, you will be entitled to get cashless hospitalisation.
+If you are visiting a network hospital, i.e., one that your health insurer has tied up with, you will be entitled to get cashless hospitalisation.
 It means, you just need to show your health card and avail cashless service.
-It is necessary to inform the insurer with 48 hours of admission or before discharge from the hospital/nursery home.
-Here, with notification of claim means informing about a claim to the insurance company or TPA, specifying the timelines along with address/telephone number where the insurer can contact.
+It is necessary to inform the insurer within 48 hours of admission or before discharge from the hospital/nursery home.
+Here, notification of claim means informing about a claim to the insurance company or TPA, specifying the timelines along with address/telephone number where the insurer can contact.

-Though, the group health insurance is available, it doesn’t mean insurer can have a reckless approach.
+Though the group health insurance is available, it doesn’t mean the insured can have an unreasonable approach.
 The insured shall, without any delay, consult a medical practitioner and follow the advice and treatment and take all reasonable measures to curtail the quantum of any claim that might arise under the policy.

-Before taking treatment and incurring medical expenses at a network hospital, the insured needs to inform the insurance company and request for pre-authorisation with the help of the written form.
-After receiving the request from the insured and obtaining any extra documentation or information required, the insurer, if satisfied, send an authorisation letter.
-The authorisation letter, the ID card issued to the policyholder along with the insurance policy and any other document that the insurer has specified must be produced to the network provider, as identified in the preauthorisation letter, at the time of admission.
+Before taking treatment and incurring medical expenses at a network hospital, the insured needs to inform the insurance company and request for pre-authorisation using the requisite form.
+After receiving the request from the insured and obtaining any extra documentation or information required, the insurer, if satisfied, sends an authorisation letter.
+The authorisation letter, the ID card issued to the policyholder along with the insurance policy and any other document that the insurer has specified must be produced to the network provider, as identified in the pre authorisation letter, at the time of admission.

 If the above procedure is followed, the insured doesn’t need to directly pay for medical expenses as all the original bills and evidence of treatment in respect of the same shall be with the network provider.
-Note, even if it is a pre-authorisation, it doesn’t mean that all expenses and costs will be covered by the insurance company.
-The insurer reserves all right to review each claim for medical expenditure and coverage will be decided as per the terms and conditions of the policy.
-Insured shall require settling other expenses directly.
+Note that, even if it is a pre-authorisation, it doesn’t mean that all expenses and costs will be covered by the insurance company.
+The insurer reserves all right to review each group health insurance claim for medical expenditure and coverage will be decided as per the terms and conditions of the policy.
+Insured shall be required to settle other expenses directly.

-Sometimes it happens that patient or family is in a rush and pay medical bills and later file for reimbursement even in the case of network hospital.
-If this is the case, the insured should file the claim and any case within 30 days of discharge from the hospital and give all necessary details in writing to the insurer along with the original bills, receipts, and other documents upon which a claim will be settled and also furnish necessary additional information and assistance as the insurer may need while dealing with the claim.
-Even, the insured should make himself/herself available for medical examination by the insurer’s advisors as often required.
+Sometimes it happens that a patient or family is in a rush to pay medical bills and later files for reimbursement even in the case of a network hospital.
+If this is the case, the insured should file the claim and any case within 30 days of discharge from the hospital and give all necessary details in writing to the insurer along with the original bills, receipts, and other documents upon which a group health insurance claim will be settled.
+Also, it is required to furnish necessary additional information and assistance as the insurer may need while dealing with the claim.
+The insured should be redy to make himself/herself available for medical examination by the insurer’s advisors as is often required.

 In case of non- network hospitals